benwoodward/dotfiles/.config/nvim/files/vim_tips.md

 - `3x` Delete 3 characters.

 ## Y
-y stands for copy, I mean yank.
-It doesn’t do anything by itself.
-It is very similar to c and d in how it can be used.
-- `yy` Copies current line.
 - `"xyy` Copies current line into register x.
 - `"jY` Copies current line into register j.
 If you like “Y” to work from the cursor to the end of line (which is more logical, but not Vi-compatible) use `:map Y y$`.
 - `:12,112y` Copies lines 12 through 112.